Son of the South (film): Development and pre-production

-In February 2019, it was announced Barry Alexander Brown would direct the film, from a screenplay he wrote, while Colin Bates, Eve Pomerance, Bill Black, Stan Erdreich will serve as producers on the film, while Spike Lee and Frank Barwah will serve as executive producers.
+In February 2019, it was announced Barry Alexander Brown would direct the film, from a screenplay he wrote, while Colin Bates, Eve Pomerance, Bill Black, and Stan Erdreich would serve as producers on the film, while Spike Lee, Frank Barwah, Steven Ray, and Christian D. Bruun will serve as executive producers.
 In April 2019, Lucas Till, Lucy Hale, Lex Scott Davis, Julia Ormond, Cedric the Entertainer, Mike Manning, Sharonne Lainer, Brian Dennehy, Chaka Forman, Shamier Anderson, Jake Abel, Ludi Lin, Onye Eme-Akwari, Dexter Darden, and Matt William Knowles joined the cast of the film.

 Filming

 Principal photography began in April 2019, in Montgomery, Alabama.

 Release

 The film had its world premiere at the American Black Film Festival on August 26, 2020.
-Prior to that, Clear Horizon Entertainment acquired U.S. distribution rights to the film.
+Before that, Clear Horizon Entertainment acquired U.S. distribution rights to the film.
 On January 14, 2021, it was announced along with the release of the trailer, that Vertical Entertainment will co-distribute the film in the U.S. and release it in theaters and VOD on February 5.